Investigator, MAP Centre for Urban Health Solutions,

 Toronto, ON M5B 1T8

-Dr. Naomi Thulien is a nurse practitioner and researcher committed to working with the community to tackle the social and structural inequities that cause and perpetuate youth homelessness.
+Dr. Naomi Thulien is a nurse practitioner and researcher committed to working with the community – including young people with lived expertise – to tackle the social and structural inequities that cause and perpetuate youth homelessness.
 She has a keen interest in critical qualitative research and community-based participatory action research methodology.

 In 2017, Dr. Thulien completed her PhD at the University of Toronto Lawrence S. Bloomberg Faculty of Nursing where she earned a Dean’s Medal for academic excellence.
 While pursuing a PhD at the University of Toronto, Dr. Thulien completed the Collaborative Doctoral Program in Global Health at the Dalla Lana School of Public Health and obtained a Certificate of Advanced Methodological Training in Qualitative Health Research from the Centre for Critical Qualitative Health Research.